 Fur Free Online Forum

-ACTAsia hosts a Sustainable Fur Free Fashion Forum annually for the fashion stake holders including designers, retailers, producers, suppliers, trade associations and consumers.
-High-profile international specialists and renowned Chinese speakers advocate the need for sustainable fur free fashion.
-The fur free message is no longer solely an ethical one for animals, and the need to take action and make compassionate and sustainable choices is our joint responsibility, to ensure that animal, people and environmental health can be protected.
+ACTAsia also hosts an annual Sustainable Fur Free Fashion Forum for fashion stake holders including designers, retailers, producers, suppliers, trade associations and consumers.
+High-profile international specialists and renowned Chinese speakers are welcomed to the Forum to promote the need for sustainable fur free fashion.
 Through these Forums our audience reach has grown exponentially over the years.
-Through COVID years our Forums have also grown into hybrid formats to allow physical and online viewings.
-In 2021, we had over 8200 viewing our two fashion forums.
+During COVID years the Forums have also grown into hybrid formats to allow both physical and online viewings.
+In 2021, ACTAsia had over 8,200 people viewing our two fashion forums.

 ACTAsia’s fur free research

 ACTAsia also publishes details about animal breeding, capture, containment, and slaughter, and how the process of turning animal skins into viable fur garments is environmentally damaging.
 We research into the true origins of real fur on our high streets, informing consumers of mislabelled goods, and have conducted scientific research into the potentially hazardous toxic residues left in fur items for sale on the high street.